eloiza-souza/KS-update/README.md

 These secrets must be configured in the repository’s **Secrets** on GitHub.

+## Updating the KS Slug

+If you want to update a different Knowledge Source (KS), you must change the KS slug in the workflow configuration.
+The KS slug uniquely identifies the Knowledge Source you wish to update in StackSpot.
+Make sure to replace the existing slug value with the slug of your target KS in the workflow file (for example, in the `target_id` field of the upload step).

+> **Note:** The KS slug must match the one created in StackSpot.
+If you are unsure about the correct slug, check your StackSpot dashboard or contact your administrator.

 ## Example Execution

 When you update the `README.md` file and push to the `main` branch, the workflow will run automatically, sending the new content to the configured KS.